nodejs/build/doc/ansible-testing.md

 ## Run the playbook

-Before running the playbook, ensure that you have a created a host variables file for the machine with the necessary secrets for the playbook.
+Before running the playbook, ensure that you have created a host variables file for the machine with the necessary secrets for the playbook.
 In this case, the file would be `ansible/host_vars/infra-rackspace-debian8-x64-1`.
 Try and avoid using production secrets while testing the playbook -- you can add